Tailoring anisotropic absorption in borophene-based structure via critical coupling: Structure design and numerical model

 \section{Structure design and numerical model}

 On the periodic table, boron is the neighbor of carbon and they have the same short covalent radius and the flexibility to adopt $sp^{2}$ hybridization, which is favorable to form the low-dimensional borophene.
-As boron has one less electron than carbon, the monolayer structure needs to be stabilized by balancing out the two-center bonding in the hexagonal regions and three-center bonding in the triangular\cite{Tang2007Novel,2010First}.
-Depending on the connectivity of the boron, various polymorphs of borophene have been theoretically predicted and confirmed by experimental synthesis, such as the lowest-energy monolayer structure by Mannix et al., the $\beta_{12}$ and $\chi_{3}$ polymorphs by Feng et al. on Ag(111) surface using molecular beam epitaxy\cite{2015Synthesis,2016Experimental,Feng2017Dirac}.
+As boron has one less electron than carbon, the monolayer structure needs to be stabilized by balancing out the two-center bonding in the hexagonal regions and three-center bonding in the triangular\cite{Tang2007,Tang2010}.
+Depending on the connectivity of the boron, various polymorphs of borophene have been theoretically predicted and confirmed by experimental synthesis, such as the lowest-energy monolayer structure by Mannix et al., the $\beta_{12}$ and $\chi_{3}$ polymorphs by Feng et al. on Ag(111) surface using molecular beam epitaxy\cite{Mannix2015,Feng2016,Feng2017}.
+In particular, instead of the substrate-supported ultrahigh-vacuum growth techniques, the synthesis of freestanding atomic sheets of borophene has been demonstrated through the combination of the modified Hummer’s technique (chemical exfoliation) and sonochemical exfoliation by Ranjan et al.\cite{Ranjan2019,Ranjan2020}, which largely expands the applications in nanophotonics.
 Since our main aim is to explore the total absorption of borophene via critical coupling as other 2D materials, the borophene monolayer with high density of electrons and strong anisotropy is adopted as the building block in this work, where its schematic could be found in Fig. 1(a) and (b).
-In the visible wavelengths, the surface conductivity of the borophene monolayer can be modeled using a simple semiclassical Drude model as\cite{2020Anisotropic}
+In the visible wavelengths, the surface conductivity of the borophene monolayer can be modeled using a simple semiclassical Drude model as\cite{Dereshgi2020}

 where $j$ is the direction concerned that is taken to be $x$ or $y$ in this study, $\omega$ is the incident light frequency, $\tau$ is the mean free time of electron ranging from 10 fs to 65 fs, $e$ and $n_s$ represent electron charge and free carrier density, respectively, $D_j$ is the Drude weight, $m_j$ is the effective electron mass along different directions, and $m_x=1.4m_0$, $m_y=5.2m_0$ with $m_0$ is the rest mass of electron.
 The effective permittivity of the borophene monolayer can be derived from the surface conductivity along each direction as